elap733/NBA-Injuries-Analysis/README.md

    *  'Relinquished' - The name of the player missing a game or placed on the IL.
    *  'Notes' - A description of the event and injury (sometimes).
 <img src="https://github.com/elap733/NBA-Injuries-Analysis/blob/master/references/02_images/prosports_transactions_sheetshot.jpg">
+*Fig.2: Screenshot of search results from Prosports Transactions

 2. **NBA Schedule Data**